Beamish Museum: Regional heritage

 Other large exhibits collected by the museum include a tracked steam shovel, and a coal drop from Seaham Harbour.

 In 2001 a new-build Regional Resource Centre (accessible to visitors by appointment) opened on the site to provide accommodation for the museum's core collections of smaller items.
 These include over 300,000 historic photographs, printed books and ephemera, and oral history recordings.
 The object collections cover the museum's specialities.
 These include quilts; "clippy mats" (rag rugs); Trade union banners; floorcloth; advertising (including archives from United Biscuits and Rowntree's); locally made pottery; folk art; and occupational costume.
 Much of the collection is viewable online and the arts of quilting, rug making and cookery in the local traditions are demonstrated at the museum.

 Filming location

-The site has been used as the backdrop for many film and television productions, particularly Catherine Cookson dramas, produced by Tyne Tees Television, and the final episode and the feature film version of Downton Abbey.
-Some of the children's television series Supergran was shot here.
+The site has been used as the backdrop for many film and television productions, including various Catherine Cookson dramas, produced by Tyne Tees Television, the final episode and the feature film version of Downton Abbey, and the 2026 Channel 4 series A Woman of Substance.
+Some of the children's television series Supergran was also shot here.